hadashiA/VContainer/README.md

 If you register a class that implements the marker interface, it will be scheduled in Unity's PlayerLoop cycle.

+Since it uses PlayerLoopSystem, it works even if you register at any time (e.g: `IInitilizable` etc)

 The following interfaces and timings are available.

 - `IInitializable`     : Nearly `Start`